awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ## Private DNS<a name="vpce-private-dns"></a>

 When you create an interface endpoint, we generate endpoint\-specific DNS hostnames that you can use to communicate with the service\.
-For AWS services and AWS Marketplace partner services, private DNS \(enabled by default\) associates a private hosted zone with your VPC\.
+For AWS services and AWS Marketplace Partner services, private DNS \(enabled by default\) associates a private hosted zone with your VPC\.
 The hosted zone contains a record set for the default DNS name for the service \(for example, `ec2.us-east-1.amazonaws.com`\) that resolves to the private IP addresses of the endpoint network interfaces in your VPC\.
 This enables you to make requests to the service using its default DNS hostname instead of the endpoint\-specific DNS hostnames\.
 For example, if your existing applications make requests to an AWS service, they can continue to make requests through the interface endpoint without requiring any configuration changes\.

-In the following diagram, you have created an interface endpoint for Amazon Kinesis Data Streams and an endpoint network interface in subnet 2\.
-You have not enabled private DNS for the interface endpoint\.
+In the example shown in the following diagram, there is an interface endpoint for Amazon Kinesis Data Streams and an endpoint network interface in subnet 2\.
+Private DNS for the interface endpoint has not been enabled, and the private DNS name \(for example, `myPrivateLinkService.example.com`\) has not been specified\.
 Instances in either subnet can communicate with Amazon Kinesis Data Streams through the interface endpoint using an endpoint\-specific DNS hostname \(DNS name B\)\.
-Instance in subnet 1 can communicate with Amazon Kinesis Data Streams over public IP address space in the AWS Region using the default DNS name for the service \(DNS name A\)\.
+Instances in subnet 1 can communicate with Amazon Kinesis Data Streams over public IP address space in the AWS Region using the private DNS name\.

 ![\[Using an interface endpoint to access Kinesis\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-kinesis-diagram.png)

-In the next diagram, you have enabled private DNS for the endpoint\.
-Instances in either subnet can communicate with Amazon Kinesis Data Streams through the interface endpoint using an endpoint\-specific DNS hostname \(DNS name B\) or the default DNS name for the service \(DNS name A\)\.
+In the next diagram, private DNS for the endpoint has been enabled, and a private DNS name is assigned\.
+Instances in either subnet can communicate with Amazon Kinesis Data Streams through the interface endpoint using the private DNS name\.

 ![\[Using an interface endpoint to access Kinesis\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-kinesis-private-dns-diagram.png)